 Despite this, the Court ultimately found that the plain reading of statutory text required a narrow interpretation.
 Hence, the Federal Circuit affirmed the dismissal of infringement claims against two U.S.-based defendants for improper venue.
 The Court also vacated and remanded the district court’s dismissal of action against the foreign defendant for which “venue was unquestionably proper.”

 See, e.g., Galderma Labs., L.P. v.
 Teva Pharms.
 USA, Inc., 290 F. Supp.
 3d 599 (N.D.
 Tex.
 2017).

 Valeant Pharm.
 N. Am.
 LLC v.
 Zydus Pharm.
 (USA) Inc., No. 18CV13635PGSLHG, 2019 WL 4179832 (D.N.J.
 Aug.
 14, 2019), aff’d in part, rev’d in part and remanded sub nom.
 Valeant Pharm.
 N. Am.
 LLC v.
 Mylan Pharm.
 Inc., No. 2019-2402, 2020 WL 6495091 (Fed.
 Cir.
 Nov.
 5, 2020).

 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

-James Yang is a litigation associate in Fish & Richardson’s Southern California office.
+James Yang is a litigation associate in the Southern California office of Fish & Richardson P.C.
 He works with various technologies including pharmaceuticals, medical devices, and cellular technology.
-His practice focuses on patent litigation in district courts, the ITC, and the Federal Circuit.
-He was previously a summer associate with the...
+His practice focuses on patent litigation in U.S. District Courts, the ITC, and the Federal Circuit.
+He was previously a summer associate...